lsmithso/nrtvr/README.txt

 * Near Real Time Voice Recognition

+** Notes
+GapTimer:
+Used to flush flac to disk + send message to vr client.
+Detects silence (gaps) using level
+If doesnt record to disk.
+If non-silent, start recording, start timer
+If recording. record for min  10 secs, mac 20 secs (window) If silence in window, stop recording, flush.
+If end of window, stop recording.

 Uses gst to capture voice from mic, http or skype and pipes to Googles voice recognition API in real time.
 Results can be displayed in near real time for eg radio program transcriptions, skype calls etc. for